Hanna Mine disasters: 1908 disaster

 On March 28, 1908 the Hanna Mine #1 exploded again, trapping 18 miners.
 As the state mine inspector and 40 rescuers entered the mine, a second explosion occurred and killed all 59 inside.
 Recovery teams eventually removed 27 bodies, but another 32 were left in the mountain.
 With the 1903 blast leaving 169 men dead in the mine, 201 men are still buried there today.

 After the 1908 blast, the Wyoming state inspector blamed Union Pacific Coal Company's method of mining for the disaster.
 It was called "gouging", a system in which coal is mined immediately after the mine is opened, because it yields coal more quickly at the start of the operation.
 Gouging allows methane gas to gather in rooms already mined while miners are digging for coal deeper in the mountain.
 Had Union Pacific dug deep into the mountain first and mined the coal on their way back toward the surface, they would have been able to flood mined rooms with water.
 This would have prevented the buildup of methane gas, and saved many lives.

 The 1908 double explosions left 31 widows and orphaned 103 children.
 In settlements with Union Pacific Coal Company, each widow who lived in Hanna got $800 plus $50 for each child.
 Widows who returned to their homelands abroad got $350.
 The settlement barred any future claims against the company.

 Closing of the mines

 In the five-year period from 1903 through 1908, 228 had died in these two mine disasters in mine #1 before the creation of safety teams, safety laws or even the implementation of safety inspections.
 Just weeks before each blast, company mine inspectors gave Mine #1 glowing safety reviews.

 After 1908, the Union Pacific Coal Company permanently closed Mine #1.
 The Union Pacific Coal Company opened new mines in Hanna, hiring new miners.

 All of the Hanna mines closed in 1954 due to the Union Pacific Railroad's switching over to Diesel locomotives.
 Green grass now covers most of the hill that was once the entrance to Mine #1.
 This mine is now but a tomb marked with a now rusty ribbon of an abandoned railroad line.
+Numerous reclamation projects to protect the overlying community from mine subsidence related issues have been performed by the Wyoming Department of Environmental Quality's Abandoned Mine Land Division since the 1980s.